 - I usually don’t talk during the treatment so that you can fully relax and enjoy it, but please don’t hesitate to speak up if anything comes up

 What will I feel during the session?

 The experience of receiving a Reiki treatment is subjective.
 Feeling

 Each session is unique as every Reiki experience is personal.
 You may or may not notice sensations during treatment.
 It can be dramatic or subtle or even uneventful.
 Regardless, what’s most important is what is happening in your body by receiving a Reiki treatment – balancing within so that it can rediscover its ability to heal itself.
 For many people, it’s a deeply relaxing experience.
 And you almost immediately feel calm and relaxed.
 This is because your nervous system switches over to the “rest and digest” healing mode (meaning, the parasympathetic nervous system, or PNS, is relatively more active) from the “fight and flight” reactive mode (meaning, the sympathetic nervous system, or SNS, is relatively more active).
 Most people report feeling refreshed and relaxed.
 But you may also feel more tired after the session, needing more sleep, as your body responds to its natural healing ability.

 Is receiving one treatment enough?

-Reiki treatment can be beneficial in short term circumstances, and a single session may be sufficient.
+Reiki treatment can be beneficial in short-term circumstances, and a single session may be sufficient.
 If you have long-standing physical or emotional conditions, a series of sessions may be helpful.
-It’s a good idea to receive Reiki treatment on a regular basis, as it can maintain your balance and well-being as well as supporting you through your self-discovery journey.
-Check in with how you feel and we can discuss individually, based on your needs.
+It’s a good idea to receive Reiki treatment on a regular basis, as it can maintain your balance and well-being as well as support you through your self-discovery journey.
+Check in with how you feel and we can discuss based on your needs.